5 weeks (Saturday evenings):

 8:00 PM EST

-*[Sometimes] Difficult but Rewarding: Finding your Enneagram Personality Type
+*Sometimes Challenging but Ultimately Rewarding: Finding your Enneagram Personality Type

 Finding your Enneagram gives a BIG boost to integrating the planets in your astrological chart.
 When you see yourself wholistically and understand that your disparate, unintegrated planets make sense and you see the internal logic that you’ve been operating on, however flawed, you can have a much greater compassion yourself.
 When you learn your type, the Enneagram gives you a personalized map of emotional intelligence growth specific to your personality type, which also helps you get more out of your astrology sessions.
 To find out your type, you can do an Enneagram test.
 There are lots of “free” versions online that surprise you with a charge at the end, but one of the original and most well-known tests is the RHETI test, and it is USD $20.
 It takes about 40 minutes to complete.
 A test can only do so much, though; ultimately, your observation practice of your reactions and mental, instinctual, and emotional patterns will help you find your type more than a test will.
 To start finding your type for free, you can peruse these short descriptions here or here.
 The Chestnut-Paes team have a good overview on youtube here.